Arun-Jathu/PhotoGalleryNew/README.md

 # Photo Gallery App

 The Photo Gallery App is a modern, responsive web application built with React and Redux, designed to display and manage a collection of photos.
-It fetches photo data from the JSONPlaceholder API (5000 photos) and allows users to browse photos in a grid view, view detailed information about each photo, and add/edit descriptions.
-The app features a sleek dark theme with teal accents, consistent design across all interfaces, and a focus on usability and accessibility.
-This project was developed as part of the application for the Frontend Developer position at GrayCorp.
+It fetches photo data from the Unsplash API and allows users to browse photos in a grid view, view and detailed information, upload their own images, toggle between light and night modes, and explore enhanced visual features like color palette extraction and zoomable image modals.
+The app features a sleek design with teal accents, consistent usability, and accessibility focus.
+This project was developed as part of the application for the Frontend Developer position.

 ## Live Demo